martinkearn/Gulp-HTML-Lab/BuildingWithGulp.md

 ##3.
 Manage vendor prefixes with gulp-autoprefixer
 We are now going to implement the hyphens CSS property which requires vendor prefixes to work in some browsers.
 We'll use Autoprefixer to manage the vendor prefixes via Gulp.

-1. Take a minute to take a look at [CanIUse.com](http://caniuse.com/#search=hyphens) to understand teh current level of support for the Hyphens CSS property.
-As I write, Chrome, Opera, Opera Mini, Android Browser and Chrome for Android do not support Hyphens and all other browsers require vendord prefixes.
+1. Take a minute to take a look at [CanIUse.com](http://caniuse.com/#search=hyphens) to understand the current level of support for the Hyphens CSS property.
+As I write, Chrome, Opera, Opera Mini, Android Browser and Chrome for Android do not support Hyphens and all other browsers require vendor prefixes.
 2. Open /begin/css/site.css and add this code
 ```
 p